drduh/macOS-Security-and-Privacy-Guide/README.md

 Outgoing TCP SYN packets are blocked, so a TCP connection is not established and thus a Web site is effectively blocked at the IP layer.

 To use pf to audit "phone home" behavior of user and system-level processes, see [fix-macosx/net-monitor](https://github.com/fix-macosx/net-monitor).
+See [drduh/config/scripts/pf-blocklist.sh](https://github.com/drduh/config/blob/master/scripts/pf-blocklist.sh) for more inspiration.

 ## Services

-Before you connect to the Internet, you may wish to disable some system services, which use up resources or phone home to Apple.

 **Note** [System Integrity Protection](https://github.com/drduh/macOS-Security-and-Privacy-Guide#system-integrity-protection) does not allow disabling system services on recent macOS versions.
-Either temporarily disable SIP or turn them off from Recovery Mode.
+Either temporarily disable SIP or disable services from Recovery Mode.

 See [fix-macosx/yosemite-phone-home](https://github.com/fix-macosx/yosemite-phone-home), [l1k/osxparanoia](https://github.com/l1k/osxparanoia) and [karek314/macOS-home-call-drop](https://github.com/karek314/macOS-home-call-drop) for further recommendations.